-It’s probably no surprise to see this on the list.
-In order to have a healthy future, you really need to keep your body moving.
+It’s no surprise to see this on the list.
+To have a healthy future, you really need to keep your body moving.
 Maintaining a healthy weight isn’t the only reason to exercise, however.
-Staying physically active will help to ensure that your heart remains healthy, for one thing; this is something that you’ll definitely want to ensure for the future because you’ll want to keep your body strong as you age.
+Staying physically active will help to ensure that your heart remains healthy, for one thing; this is something that you’ll want to ensure for the future because you’ll want to keep your body strong as you age.

 Additionally, staying physically active will keep your mind healthy.
 You don’t have to exercise excessively; keeping your body moving a little bit on a regular basis is more than enough to remain healthy.
 You could start jogging around your local area, for example.
-A ten-minute jog on a daily basis could really make you healthier in the long run.
+A ten-minute jog daily could really make you healthier overall.
 You could even work out at home if you don’t have time to leave the house after work.
 Again, it’s all about doing more in the present to stay healthy in the future.

 Work on a healthier sleeping routine.